bmrips/dotfiles/README.md

      - do not track newly opened windows,
      - sync my sessions,
      - set the save button behaviour to only save the current window.

+1. Configure Signal:

+   - Hide the menu bar.
+   - Minimize to the system tray.

+1. Configure Spotify:

+   - Minimize to the system tray